MONARCHKOLI/interview-activeadmin/README.md

 Now that your repo is setup, we can start the fun stuff!
 Go ahead and run `bundle exec rspec`.
 You should see one failing spec.

-- [ ] add enough code to make this test pass
+- [ ] Add enough code to make this test pass
-- [ ] open a pull-request with the changes for us to review
+- [ ] Prepare a patch with `git format-patch`
-- [ ] Email your interview team with a link to the PR.
+- [ ] Send the patch by email to your interviewer

 We will review your PR as a team, and reach back out to you to set up a pairing session